-CalMAN Ultimate is the master product of all other CalMAN software combined.
-Thus, it has the most applications and hardware support in the line.
-CalMAN Video Pro is for professional home theater calibrators and installers.
-This software covers projector and flat-panel calibration.
-It also offers three licenses for computer display calibration.
-CalMAN Video Pro also supports lots of professional hardware.
-Users can learn more by generating custom reports for each calibration.
-CalMAN Studio is SpectraCal’s complete calibration suite for studio professionals.
-It calibrates Grade-1 reference monitors, computer monitors, and client-viewing flat panels or projectors.
+Calman Ultimate is the master product of all other Calman software combined and has the most workflows and most extensive hardware support of any Calman software.
+Calman Video Pro is for professional home theater calibrators and installers.
+This software is for the projector and flat-panel calibrations and includes three licenses for computer monitor calibrations Calman Video Pro also supports a variety of professional hardware and allows users to generate custom reports for each calibration.
+Calman Studio is Portrait Displays’ complete calibration suite for studio professionals.
+Capable of calibrating Grade-1 reference monitors, computer monitors, and client-viewing flat panels or projectors.

-CalMAN guides users step-by-step through their easy-to-use workflow.
-Additionally, you can find the directions on the software narrative page.
-During calibration, CalMAN shows color patches under review and reference color patches for comparison.
-It also marks the color coordinates of the measured values, as shown in Figure 2.
+Calman guides the users step-by-step through their easy-to-use workflow.
+Even if you haven't used Calman software before or don't use Calman software very often, you can find the directions in the software narrative page.
+In addition, during the process of calibration, Calman will display the currently measured color patches and the reference color patches, and also mark the color coordinates of the measured values, as shown in Figure 2.

-CalMAN suggests checking the picture before and after with CalMAN Eyeglass.
-See Figure 5.
-To do this, open the CalMAN Eyeglass program and load your preferred image.
-Then you can compare the corrective effects of a monitor calibration LUT on a loaded image.
-You can switch between the Original view and the 3D LUT Processed view in CalMAN Eyeglass.
-Or you can click the split bottom to review both on one image.
+Calman suggests to check the picture before and after with Calman Eyeglass by eyes, as shown in Figure 5.
+Open Calman Eyeglass program and load your preferred image.
+With Calman Eyeglass, you can compare both with and without the corrective effects of a monitor calibration LUT on a loaded image.
+You can switch between the Original image view and the 3D LUT Processed image view in Calman Eyeglass.
+Or you can click the split bottom to validate both on one image.

 The passed case shows the green light, as shown in Figure 8 and Figure 9.

-The verification report displays the position of the 19 test points in the CIE 1931 chromaticity diagram.
-This helps end-users visualize the current test situation, as shown in Figure 10.
+The verification report displays the position of the 19 test points in the CIE1931 chromaticity diagram to help the end-user to visualize the current test situation, as shown in Figure 10.